NativeScript/docs/content/guide/core/application-settings.md

 description: Persist data locally on the device storage
 ---

-The `ApplicationSettings` class allows you to store and retrieve data from the device local storage.
-ApplicationSettings provides setters and getters for storing and retrieving different data types.
+`ApplicationSettings` allows you to store and retrieve data from the device local storage via getters and setters for storing and retrieving different data types.
 Use the appropriate setter to avoid errors.

-## How to use the ApplicationSettings class
+## How to use ApplicationSettings

 <!-- https://stackblitz.com/edit/nativescript-stackblitz-templates-5ns4cv?file=app/main-view-model.ts -->

 ### Store a string value

 To store a string value, use the [setString](#setstring) method:

 ```ts
 ApplicationSettings.setString("username", "Wolfgang");
 ```
 :::tip :green_circle: Tip
-You can use this method with the `JSON.stringify()`(as shown in the `saveObjectAsString` method in the StackBlitz demo app at the link above) to store an object or an array as a string.
+You can use this method with the `JSON.stringify()` (as shown in the `saveObjectAsString` method in the StackBlitz demo app at the link above) to store an object or an array as a string.
 Then, use `JSON.parse()` to convert the result of [getString()](#getstring) back to the object or array.
 :::

 ### Store a boolean value